Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 It can be confusing when you only have problems with a sore throat at night — are you sick or not?

 Waking up in the middle of the night due to a sore throat can be frustrating.
-An evening sore throat may be an indication of an existing disease or medical condition.
+An evening sore throat may indicate an existing disease or medical condition.
 It may also be a warning sign of a more serious ailment – such as throat cancer.

 Knowing the real cause of a night sore throat is essential to the treatment process.
 Drinking a lot of water and taking over-the-counter medications may not be enough.
 These measures only provide temporary relief for pain and discomfort.
 Treating the underlying cause of the condition will give you peace of mind and good sleep.
 When the symptoms signal medical urgency, consult your doctor.

-This article will try to help you understand what is causing your sore throat, as well as how to treat it by seeing your doctor, trying home remedies, or using over-the-counter medication.
-This will also teach you how to deal with the symptoms of an evening sore throat properly.
+This article will try to help you understand what is causing your sore throat and how to treat it by seeing your doctor, trying home remedies, or using over-the-counter medication.
+This will also teach you how to properly deal with the symptoms of an evening sore throat.
 If you want to know more about this condition, read the following information.

 Most Likely Causes of a Sore Throat That's Only at Night